taisytran/My-Resume/README.md

 - **October 2016**: The Data Scientist's Toolbox on Coursera's course
 - **November 2016**: R programming on Coursera's course
 - **January 2017**: Getting and Cleaning Data on Coursera's course
+- **March 2022**: PSM 1
+- **June 2023**: Cloud Developer Nanodegree on Udacity

 Position Applied For
 ---
-- Ruby Developer or Full Stack Developer (Frontend/Backend or Both)
+- Full Stack Developer (Frontend/Backend/Devops or all)

 English Skill
 ----------
 + Level: Intermediate
-+ Ability: Can read, write the documents in English
++ Ability: Read, speak and document paper in English

 Personal Skill
 ----------